dman82499/dman82499/README.md

 - 🔭 Currently working on AI, game development (formerly worked for corperate clash, now work on a UE4 first/third person survival game) and cognitive modeling with architectures such as SOAR
 - 🌱 Currently learning few shot learning techniques, including neurosymbolics and baysian program framework (BPL), as well as markov logic networks (MLN)
 - 👯 I’m looking to collaborate on any project with game development or agent-based ai!
-- 🤔 I’m looking for help with a lot of things-
 - 📫 How to reach me: mallory.115@osu.edu, instagram: devan.mallory_music

 Founder of Cyquential AI, an AI and game company - website comming soon!